Mountain owlet-nightjar: Reproduction

 Mountain owlet-nightjars are thought to be monogamous like most species in the order Caprimulgiformes are.
 Both sexes incubate the clutch and participate in rearing chicks more or less evenly.
 They typically nest and lay their eggs in tree hollows or in other naturally occurring holes and shallow cavities.
 The exact breeding season of the Mountain owlet-nightjar is unknown, but is speculated to be between April and November.
 Nestlings have been found in April and May, juveniles found in June and aggressive displays by females have been recorded at known nesting sites in November.
 The clutch size of this species is one egg with an incubation period of 25-27.
 The egg is described as being white and not patterned.
 Chicks are born precocial and are covered in a layer of white protoptile down feathers.

 Status and conservation

 This species is currently listed as least concern by the IUCN, and was last assessed in 2024.
-It is suspected that the population is declining. the Mountain owlet-nightjar has a large range which does not approach the threshold under the criterion for range size (less than 20,000km^{2}).
+It is suspected that the population is declining. the Mountain owlet-nightjar has a large range which does not approach the threshold under the criterion for range size (less than 20,000 km^{2}).
 The exact population of this species is unknown, but it is believed to be over the 10,000 individual threshold required to be classified as vulnerable.
 Despite the downwards trend in population size, the speed of this decline is not believed to be great enough to breach the threshold for vulnerable status (more than 30% decline in ten years or three generations).